 Traditional (2-Piece) Vapor Chamber

-Because they do an incredible job of spreading heat, allow for low profile heat sinks, can be made into virtually any shape, embossed, and make direct contact with
+Because they do an incredible job of spreading heat, allow for low profile heat sinks, can be made into virtually any shape, embossed, and make direct contact with heat source, these devices are used in a wide variety of higher power applications.
+Below are two examples of heat sinks using two-piece vapor chambers.

 As mentioned earlier, the increased cost of this design sometimes limits its incorporation into thermal solutions.
 Another potential drawback is that there’s little design flexibility in the z-direction.
 Making a U-shape for instance, while conceivably possible, would be impractical from a manufacturability/cost perspective.